IidaKok/groupb-project/README.md

-# Group B Software Engineering 2 Project
+# Software Engineering 2 Project

 ## Project Description:
 A web application for vintage book collectors to easily view books or magazines belonging to a specific series.
 The application also allows managing one's collection of these series and the books or magazines they encompass.